As the story goes…

 After he spoke the rest of the panel had tears in their eyes as they changed their votes.
 The second painting won.

-MORAL OF THE STORY: Don’t rely on peaceful places for harmony.
-Instead aim to create peace and harmony wherever you are from within.
-When you start living from the inside out you will live a truly winning life.
+MORAL OF THE STORY: We cannot rely on peaceful places for harmony.
+Instead we must aim to create peace and harmony wherever we are from within.

 How The Painting Made The Judges Cry